devlinjunker/JS-Fun/NOTES/build.md

     - [ ] non js clients?
     - [ ] documentation?
     - [ ] exported
+    - [ ] not just clients? can we do this with backend endpoints
  - [ ] Health Check?
  - [ ] Performance Logging (track with request with unique id)
  - [ ] GELF ELK Logging